 If you needed information on the symptoms of schizophrenia, you might do a Goggle or Bing search on “symptoms of schizophrenia.”
 If you wanted to be sure the information was accurate and authoritative, you should look for a website run by mental health experts.
 One such source is “Mental Health: a Report of the Surgeon General.”

-To find information on schizophrenia in the Surgeon General’s report, you could start by looking in the Table of Contents, part of which is reproduced below.
-(Since this exercise is just to practice finding information, the Table of Contents has been abridged, or shortened, as has some of the text.
+To find information on schizophrenia in the Surgeon General’s report, start by looking in the Table of Contents, part of which is reproduced below.
+(Since this exercise is just to practice finding information, the Table of Contents has been abridged, (shortened), as has some of the text.
 For the full text, see the report itself at the link above.)

 Table of Contents

 It’s probably Chapter 2.
 Here is an abridged list of its contents:

 What section would be most likely to discuss schizophrenia symptoms?

 I’d start by skimming "Overview of Mental Illness: Manifestations of Mental Illness" (or "Diagnosis of Mental Illness.")
 If there isn’t enough information there, you can always try another section.

 Try skimming the section on Manifestations.
 (It's also shortened in places.
 See ellipses: ...
 We'll skip the section on Anxiety, as the first paragraph mentions that schizophrenia is associated with